 Our policy is to pay all creditors as per the agreed terms of trading.
+In all events we seek to achieve a 98% success rate with regard to paying creditors within 30 days.

 8.4 Arrangements for Monitoring Debtors / Creditors Levels